bsurmacz/Tardigrade_microbiome/README.md

 ```
 **The blank samples from Experiment 1 were manually duplicated and renamed to match also Experiment 2 - to allow the decontamination - because we used the same set of blanks in Experiment 1 and Experiment 2**

-## 2. Splittinng the data from separate experiments
+## 2. Splitting the data from separate experiments
 For this step we need the following:
 - R 4.3.2
 - custom script *split_otu_tables.R*